 Ceramic On-Demand Extrusion (CODE) is an extrusion-based additive manufacturing process recently developed for fabricating dense, functional ceramic components.
 This paper presents a further development of this process and focuses on fabricating 3 mol% yttria-stabilized zirconia (3YSZ) components that cannot be fabricated without using support structures.
 The 3YSZ paste is deposited through the main nozzle, and a polycaprolactone (PCL) pellet feedstock is melted and deposited through an auxiliary nozzle to build support structures.
 After a green part is printed and dried, the support structures are removed by heating the part to ~70°C to melt the PCL.
 The part is then sintered at 1550°C to achieve near theoretical density.
 The maximum angle of overhanging feature that can be fabricated without support was determined to be 60°.
 Sample parts were fabricated and evaluated to demonstrate the effectiveness of the PCL support material and CODE’s capability to fabricate geometrically complex parts.

-W. Li et al., "Fabricating Zirconia Components with Organic Support Material by the Ceramic On-Demand Extrusion Process," Solid Freeform Fabrication 2017, pp. 605-615, Aug 2017.
+W. Li et al., "Fabricating Zirconia Components with Organic Support Material by the Ceramic On-Demand Extrusion Process," Proceedings of the 28th Annual International Solid Freeform Fabrication Symposium (2017, Austin, TX), pp. 605-615, University of Texas at Austin, Aug 2017.

 Mechanical and Aerospace Engineering